holmesjoli/braille/README.md

 #### SVG

+One of the nice things about using D3 from an accessibility perspective is its reliance on SVG.
+SVG is more accessible than alternative image formats such as PNG or JPG because it contains structured content accessible to a screen reader.
+With a PNG or JPG, the screen reader can only access content that is available in the `<alt>` tag.
+While SVG is more accessible than PNG or JPG, a designer can aid navigation by grouping content and adding additional labels to the SVG.

 Several elements can make an SVG more accessible to screen readers [^5]

-* Add a `<title>` tag inside the SVG as the first child of the its parent element
+* Add a `<title>` tag inside the SVG as the first child of its parent element
 * Add an `aria-labelledby` attribute to the `<svg>` tag that links to the title
 * Add a `<role>` tag

-In SVG this looks like:
+In SVG, this looks like this:

 ```
 <svg aria-labelledby="titleID" role="img">